 The Eurovision TV Programme Exchange is a framework allowing Member broadcasters to exchange TV content across a range of genres on a reciprocal basis.
 Launched in 2020 as the ‘EBU Content Appeal’ in response to programming shortages arising from the COVID-19 pandemic, over 30 broadcasters participated in the first edition, serving over 1200 hours of programme requests across the EBU Membership.

 During an open round of the exchange, participating broadcasters submit programme offers via a pre-selection catalogue.
 Broadcasters then request programmes and the most-requested programmes are made available via an electronic delivery platform, with rights cleared via a collective broadcast license agreement.

-All EBU Members (whether they've offered programmes or not) are invited to request programmes (via this form) for which rights are available in their territories by 18:00 on Monday 12 April, after which the final selection will be made.
+All EBU Members (whether they've offered programmes or not) are invited to request programmes during the Selection Window.